scrapy/scrapyd/docs/install.rst

 Installing Scrapyd in Ubuntu
 ----------------------------

+Caution!

+These packages are currently not updated and may not work on Ubuntu 16.04 and above.

 Scrapyd comes with official Ubuntu packages ready to use in your Ubuntu servers.
 They are shipped in the same APT repos of Scrapy, which can be added as described in `Scrapy Ubuntu packages`_.
 Once you have added the Scrapy APT